Hearen/OnceServer/Server/README.md

 ### Storage Methods
 - createPool -- create a storage pool and return *True* if done successfully otherwise return *False*;
 - deletePool -- delete a storage pool and return *True* if done successfully otherwise return *False*;
-- listPools -- return a string composed by names of pools created but return *False* if something unexpected happened;
+- listPools -- return a string composed by names of pools created and separated by comma but return *False* if something unexpected happened;
 - createVolume -- create a volume and return *True* if done successfully otherwise return *False*;
 - deleteVolume -- delete a volume and return *True* if done successfully otherwise return *False*;
-- listVolumes -- list all volumes in a pool specified a poolName and return a string composed of names of volumes but return *False* if something unexpected occurred;
+- listVolumes -- list all volumes in a pool specified by a pool name and return a string composed of names of volumes which is separated by comma but return *False* if something unexpected occurred;

 ### VIF Methods
 - create -- create a VIF according to the provided parameters return uuidString if created successfully, otherwise return *False*;